-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Stays near Florence and Castle Hotels Italy
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Castle Hotels with Spa Facilities, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Stays near Florence in 2020 and Castle Hotels Italy

 A strong candidate for Florence’s best hotel, the 5-star Four Seasons Gherardesca Palace Hotel is a veritable oasis in the heart of one of the world’s most visited cities.
 It has 11 acres of peaceful walled gardens to separate you from the tourist masses and, though the exteriors are relatively unassuming, the lavish interiors are an incredible, Renaissance-era, feast for the eyes.

 Housed between the 15th century Palazzo della Gherardesca, which served as a private residence for Florentine nobility (including one Pope) and a 16th century convent across the gardens known as La Villa, it has a tremendous sense of history and is incredibly rich in historic features, right down to the smallest detail.

 Frescoes, stuccos, bas-reliefs, and even old silk wallpapers have been carefully restored, magnificent pieces of classical art abound, and the whole hotel has the look and feel of a living museum.